Toolkit – PC Firewall

 Special Note:

 Remember – If your computer appears to be infected the first step I perform is a Windows System Restore.
-A system restore will return your computers system files to a state recorded on a particlulare date and time you have selected.
+A system restore will return your computers system files to a state recorded on a specific date and time that select.

 The longer the virus, malware, or scare-ware is running the more deeply it can embed itself into your computer, even disabling the ability to install antivirus / antimalware scanners.
 When you perform a system restore the malicious files may still be on your computer but the modifications made by the virus that allows it to run when the computer starts up or the changes to critical system files will have be removed and restored.
 You need to still need to scan your computer after the system restore with an updated Anti-virus and / or Malware scanner.